 Feel free to add rows to this tab as needed.
 When I pay a liability off or sell off an asset, I zero out the cell for the period I am working on and hide the row, so the table doesn't get too large.
 NEVER delete the row because it will affect previous period reporting.
 I update my net worth quarterly.

-I also use this to set goals for what I plan to do to get my net worth up by a specific date in the future.
+I also use this to set goals for what I plan to do to get my net worth up by a specific date.
 This plan could include paying down debt or increasing assets.

 Overall, I hope this real estate sales tracking spreadsheet is helpful for your business.
 I genuinely believe that if you have this level of clarity into your business and personal finances, you are bound to be a more effective and productive real estate agent.